CraneSoftwrights/revenge/en/README.md

 Players enter their safe zone from their safe zone entry point when moving clockwise (not when moving counterclockwise), without needing to complete their turn at their safe zone entry point, and head towards their end zone.

-Players in the safe zone are protected from revenge and swaps.
+Players in the safe zone are protected from revenge and from swaps.

 A counterclockwise move for players in the safe zone backs them out of the safe zone into the vulnerable play zone counterclockwise from the safe zone entry point.
 Players in the end zone cannot play counterclockwise moves out of the end zone, as the end zone is separated from the safe zone.